Switzerland investigating alleged CIA, German front company

 Among other things, ZDF and the Post reported the spy agencies controlled nearly every aspect of the company’s operations from 1970 on.
 That allowed them to monitor Iran’s mullahs during the 1979 hostage crisis, fed Britain intelligence about Argentina’s military during the Falklands War, and caught Libyan officials congratulating themselves on the 1986 bombing of Berlin’s La Belle nightclub, which was frequented by American servicemen.

-Swiss Defense Ministry spokeswoman, Carolina Bohren, told The Associated Press that “following research carried out by the media” her office had notified the Cabinet about the Crypto AG case on November 5, 2019.
+Swiss Defense Ministry spokeswoman, Carolina Bohren, told The Associated Press that “following research carried out by the media” her office had notified the Cabinet about the Crypto case on November 5, 2019.
 On Jan.
 15, the decision was made to appoint a former supreme court judge to look into the reports and report back by the end of June.

 “The events under discussion date back to 1945 and are difficult to reconstruct and interpret in the present-day context,” she said.